bisht-xp/frontend-dashboard/README.md

 - **Enhanced Chart Data Handling**: Improve the way data is managed for the x-axis and y-axis in charts, allowing for better accuracy and flexibility.
 Additionally, enhance the tooltip functionality for a more informative and user-friendly experience.
 - **Dynamic Map Boundaries**: Implement a feature to dynamically adjust the max bounds of the map based on the data displayed, ensuring that the map view is always optimal.
 - **Local State Persistence**: Integrate Redux Persist to store state values locally, allowing for a more seamless user experience by maintaining state across sessions.
+- **Refactor and Optimize CSS**: Improve the CSS by refactoring and creating reusable classes for styles that are used multiple times throughout the application.
+This will help reduce redundancy, maintain consistency, and make the app more maintainable.

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bishtkamal)